floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 This will read the contents of the configuration files in `my-sg-config` and upload the contents to the Search Guard index.

-If you also have started Dashboards/Kibaba, you can also edit the configuration via the Search Guard Config GUI.
+If you also have started Kibana, you can also edit the configuration via the Search Guard Config GUI.
 Click on the hamburger icon and then on the "Search Guard" menu item to get directed to the [Search Guard Config GUI](../_docs_configuration_changes/configuration_config_gui.md).

 ## Review the generated configuration